kodecocodes/swift-style-guide/README.markdown

 let widthString: NSString = width.stringValue        // NSString
 ```

-In Sprite Kit code, use `CGFloat` if it makes the code more succinct by avoiding too many conversions.
+In drawing code, use `CGFloat` if it makes the code more succinct by avoiding too many conversions.

 ### Constants

-Constants are defined using the `let` keyword, and variables with the `var` keyword.
+Constants are defined using the `let` keyword and variables with the `var` keyword.
 Always use `let` instead of `var` if the value of the variable will not change.

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

 You can define constants on a type rather than on an instance of that type using type properties.
 To declare a type property as a constant simply use `static let`.
 Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.
 Example:

-**Preferred:**
+**Preferred**:
 ```swift
 enum Math {